LeaKaftan/leakaftan/content/research/index.md

 This research project has been funded by the Fritz Thyssen foundation  (PI: Sven-Oliver Proksch).
 [Further information can be found here.](https://cccp.uni-koeln.de/de/research/current-research-projects/rebels-in-representative-democracy-the-appeal-and-consequences-of-political-defection-in-europe/)

+### Publications

+"Communicating the Rift.
+Voter Perceptions of Intra-Party Dissent in Parliament", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _forthcoming with the_ Journal of Politics

 ### Current working papers

-"Communicating the Rift.
-Voter Perceptions of Intra-Party Dissent in Parliament", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _conditionally accepted by the_ Journal of Politics

 "The rebel you love to hate: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil